-Vaccine developed in India given green light months into use
+WHO authorizes Indian-made COVID vaccine, months into use

 The U.N. health agency said in a statement that it had authorized Covaxin, made by India’s Bharat Biotech.
 The action makes Covaxin the eighth COVID-19 vaccine to receive WHO’s green light.

-“This emergency use listing expands the availability of vaccines, the most effective medical tools we have to end the pandemic,” said Mariângela Simão, WHO’s assistant director-general for access to medicines and health products.
+“This emergency use listing expands the availability of vaccines, the most effective medical tools we have to end the pandemic,” said Dr. Mariângela Simão, WHO’s assistant director-general for access to medicines and health products.

 Covaxin was developed by Bharat Biotech in partnership with the Indian Council of Medical Research, the government’s apex research body.
 The vaccine is made using a killed coronavirus to prompt an immune response and is given in two doses.